FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition

-It can be observed that the \ac{FedAvg} models with bigger batch size and smaller epoch have better performance.
-In other words, the models perform better when model integration occurs more frequently, which however will increase the communication cost.
-In Table~\ref{tab:results}, the model with 256 batch size and 1 epoch even produces no result due to model divergence after a few rounds of integration.
-The potential reason could be the extreme differences in parameters that are learned on each local machine.
-Figure~\ref{fig:accuracy} shows the comparison of convergence curves between \ac{FedAvg} and proposed \ac{FedBoosting}.
-The convergence curves of \ac{FedAvg} model with smaller batch size or larger epoch are always lower than the curves of larger batch size or smaller number of epoch.
-For example, by the strategy of \ac{FedAvg}, the model with batch size of 800 and epoch of 1 (iterated 6,689 and 9,030 times per epoch on \emph{SynthText} and \emph{Synth90K} datasets respectively) performs significant better than the model with batch size of 512 and epoch of 3 (iterated 10,452 and 14,110 times per epoch on \emph{SynthText} and \emph{Synth90K} datasets respectively) on \emph{IIIT5K} testing dataset.
-On the other hand, the accuracy curves of \ac{FedBoosting} models (see Figure~\ref{fig:accuracy} second row), do not have such issue.
-Therefore, we can conclude that the boosting strategy we propose can overcome the model collapse issue of \ac{FedAvg} to a great extent.
+It can be observed that \ac{FedAvg} models with larger batch sizes and fewer epochs exhibit superior performance.
+In other words, the models perform better when model integration occurs more frequently, albeit at the expense of increased communication costs.
+In Table~\ref{tab:results}, the model with a batch size of 256 and one epoch does not produce a result due to model divergence after several integration rounds.
+The potential reason could be the extreme differences in parameters learned on each local machine.
+Figure~\ref{fig:accuracy} compares the convergence curves of \ac{FedAvg} and the proposed \ac{FedBoosting}.
+The convergence curves of \ac{FedAvg} models with smaller batch sizes or more epochs are consistently lower than those of models with larger batch sizes or fewer epochs.
+For instance, employing the \ac{FedAvg} strategy, the model with a batch size of 800 and one epoch (iterating 6,689 and 9,030 times per epoch on the \emph{SynthText} and \emph{Synth90K} datasets, respectively) performs significantly better than the model with a batch size of 512 and three epochs (iterating 10,452 and 14,110 times per epoch on the \emph{SynthText} and \emph{Synth90K} datasets, respectively) on the \emph{IIIT5K} test dataset.
+Conversely, the accuracy curves of \ac{FedBoosting} models (as seen in Figure~\ref{fig:accuracy}, second row) do not exhibit this issue.
+Consequently, we deduce that the proposed boosting strategy effectively mitigates the model collapse issue of \ac{FedAvg} to a significant extent.